 How to Get from Bangkok to Ayutthaya

-Ayutthaya is less than 100km from the capital so getting there as a day trip from Bangkok is relatively straightforward.
+Ayutthaya historical park (world heritage site), is less than 100km from the capital so getting there as a day trip from Bangkok is relatively straightforward.
 It can be arranged independently or for complete simplicity, you can join an organised tour that takes care of all the logistics and decision making.

 Best Ayutthaya Tours from Bangkok

-Taking a tour is the no-hassle option.
+Taking an Ayutthaya day tour is the no-hassle option.
 The temples are quite spread out so however you go there you will need some form of transport to get between the different temples.